novay/boilerplate/README.md

 # Laravel Boilerplate

 💡 This is a fork of the [Laravel Breeze for Laravel Splade](https://github.com/protonemedia/laravel-splade-breeze) implementation.
-And build for my personal use.
+And built for my personal use.

 ## Installation